Simple Explanation of Night Vision Models Differences

 Auto-Gating

-With all this said, NV devices which are not geared with Autogating are very suitable for operating in areas with no light pollution, such as hunting in remote locations.
-In fact, if a hunting scene does not have any source of light pollution, a device with no Autogating may slightly outperform a device of the same class with Autogating on board.
-An Autogated device may try to soften the glow from the brightest element of the scene - a reflection from a hiding game’s eyes.
-This reflection would be more distinct if a non-Autogated device is used.
+With all that been said, NV devices without Autogating are well-suited for use in areas with no light pollution, such as hunting in remote locations.
+In fact, if a hunting scene lacks any source of light pollution, a device without Autogating may slightly outperform a comparable device with Autogating.
+An Autogated device may attempt to soften the glow from the brightest element in the scene—such as a reflection from a game's eyes—whereas a non-Autogated device would render this reflection more distinctly.

 Manual Gain Control aka External Gain Control (EGAC)